LittleSummer114/ACL-ARR-2024-February-Paper925/README.md

 **Case 1**

-the **constituent tree** of "The workmanship and the screen are indeed good, but sometimes it will suddenly get stuck":
+the **constituent tree** of the dialogue "But it 's useless, software optimization sucks", "Optimization is Xiaomi 's weakness [ allow sadness][allow sadness][allow sadness ]"

 ```py
                                                                    TOP